 Take our free Diet Profile and see how you compare to others

 Probiotics have also been shown in many research papers to promote the regulation of the immune system.
 The gut and the immune system are closely linked, and a healthy gut, usually equals a healthy immune system.

 Lactobacillus strains of probiotic are a good place to start.
 They are typically hardy and survive well in supplement form.
 Lactobacillus bacteria are also a dominant form in the gut, so it makes sense to use a probiotic that is usually found in the gut.

 Of the Lactobacillus strains, some are hugely beneficial.
 Lactobacillus acidophilus is one of the most researched strains.
 It was one of the first discovered in the lactobacillus family.
-Lactobacillus plantarum has a lot of new research on it for digitisation and particularly IBS and IBD’s.
+Lactobacillus plantarum has a lot of new research on it for digitisation and particularly common symptoms of IBS and IBD’s.
 Lactobacillus Casei is a transient bacteria, this means that it passes through the body in a couple of weeks, but as it passes through, it positively influences the resident bacteria in your gut.

 The probiotics in the gut have a huge role to play in healthy bowel movements.
 They provide more of the weight of faecal matter than fibre.
 Probiotics produce short chain fatty acids which encourage efficient peristalsis, supporting healthy bowel movements.
 Although it is beneficial to take a wide variety of probiotic strains, one of the best probiotics for constipation is Lactobacillus Plantarum.